arielccjr/Journal2025/README.md

                 : HOOK QUESTION:        Have you ever cursed, like that?
 Is this by instinct, or by choice?
                 : MEANING:              Let me ask a bigger question: Are we bound by our habits or do we act out of our free will?
                 : THESIS:               This speech shares that we have free will — the ability to choose.”
-                                        ~1: First,
-                                        ~2: Then,
-                                        ~3: And finally,
                 : TRANSITION:           First: why are we slaves of our passions?
             ~NARRATION (Narratio):      Presents background information and context.
                 : Support:              You probably "understand" the way I learn English:
-                                        And you are probabaly right, because...
-                                        First, we learn the letters,
-                                        Then, we memorize words, by the dictionary, if we care enough.
-                                        And finally, we arrange these words in a sentence/clause, using grammar and parts of speech.
-                                            Subject, predicate.
-                                            Nouns, Verbs, Adjectives, Adverbs, Preposition, Articles,
-                                            Past-tense, Future-tense.
-                                        Most of the time, we learn new words by pop culture / daily conversation, "We never left 2nd-grade reading/comprehension level."
-                                        "At the end of the day, we cannot read and write knowledge, facts, and even laws on our own, "We are at the mercy of our lawyers for reaching closure."
                 : TRANSITION:           But what if this is only half-true?
-                                        What if there is another way?
-What if we can read / write the truth on our own?
             ~PROOF (Confirmatio):       Develops logical (logos) arguments with supporting evidence.
                 : Introduction:         Computers
-                                        They process languages using arithmetic and logic unit.
-                                        Breaking down images, sounds, and videos into 0s and 1s.
-                                        Instead of using dictionary, we learn words by roots and fixes, by etymology.
-                                            For example,
-                                        And finally, we arrange words by these 3-sequence: Position-Lodial-Fact.
                 : Transition:           Let’s revisit the counterarguments and see why they don’t entirely negate free will.”
             ~REFUTATION (Refutatio):    Anticipates counterarguments and disproves them.
                 : Main Refutation:
                 : Refute 1st:           We cannot memorize words by dictionary.
 Languages are homonymous.
 Wan plus too ease three?
 "What is written is what is done."
-                                        Language are ambiguous, with many definition.
-                                        Words rely on arrangement of their neighboring words for meaning, violating parts of speech and grammar.
-                                        Natural language
                 : Transition:
             ~CONCLUSION (Peroratio):    Reinforces key points and leaves a lasting impression, often with pathos.E : QUESTION:             So, are we simply animals flowing along the current of passion, or do we have free will?
                 : THESIS:               We are capable of both — of habits, but empowered to rise above them.
-                : Meaning:              This question matters because it shows how If we believe we have no choice, we remain trapped.
-But if we recognize our free will, we can consciously shape our lives.”
-                : Review Points:
+                : Meaning:              This question matters because it shows how If we believe we have no choice, : Review Points:
                     Main Point 1:       Habits and instincts strongly influence our behavior.
                     Main Point 2:       Self-awareness, delayed gratification, and cultural evolution prove our capacity for free will.
                     Main Point 3:       Addressing counterarguments reveals the balance between instinct and choice.
                 : Closing:              Ultimately, the power to choose defines what it means to be human.
-                                        Let’s not flow passively along the currents of passion but take control of the rudder and steer toward the lives we truly want.
-                                        Thank you, Mr. Toastmaster.

 # **FOR THE WORD-&-LIGHT.**
     FOR THE BEGINNING IS WITH THE WORD.